|

 a Bell ringing Festival at Hodnet Church and were happy to judge the parade.
 Sadly, we were burgled again

-and a new shed was built.
-Wild life was again in abundance and a cheeky blackbird made a nest in the dumper,
+and a new shed had to be built.
+Wild life was again in abundance and a cheeky blackbird made a nest in

-have become great friends.
-We were able to donate £35 to the Weston Church Restoration Fund thus
+always welcome and have become great friends.
+We were able to donate £35 to the Weston Church Restoration

-demonstrating our commitment to the local communities.
+Fund thus demonstrating our commitment to the local communities.
 Boy was it cold.
-Nearby Shawbury
+Nearby

-our 30th Anniversary in 1993 was a big event.
-The Pig Roast played host to the President of the CCBN &
+of our 30th Anniversary in 1993 was a big event.
+The Pig Roast played host to the President of the CCBN

 Caravan site rental = £24, Tent £8 pa or 80p per night.